rdfostrich/article-jws2018-ostrich/content/ingestion.md

 </ol>

 The theoretical memory requirement for this algorithm is much lower than the [batch variant](#batch-ingestion).
-That is because load at most three triples, i.e., the heads of each stream, in memory, instead of the complete new changeset.
+That is because it only has to load at most least triples, i.e., the heads of each stream, in memory, instead of the complete new changeset.
-Furthermore, we still need to maintain the position counters for the deletions in all triple patterns.
+Furthermore, we still need to maintain the relative position counters for the deletions in all triple patterns.
 While these counters could also become large, a smart implementation could perform memory-mapping to avoid storing everything in memory.
 The lower memory requirements come at the cost of a higher logical complexity, but an equal time complexity (assuming sorted changesets).